creativeworldpro/How-to-make-stereo-amplifier-using-TDA-7297/README.md

 Now just plug-in power source and connect audio input cable with mobile.
 Play music on mobile and enjoy the high quality sound.

+Steps to Order PCBs from JLCPCB -

+If you complete design of your PCBs, then it is time to order PCBs.
+To order best quality PCBs, just visit JLCPCB and click on the “QUOTE NOW” button.
+Since 2006, JLCPCB continuously driven to become more efficient and to reduce costs.
+They promise to offer customers the most economic PCBs forever.

+JLCPCB makes cheapest but top quality PCBs possibly because of scale effect, extremely high production efficiency and less manpower cost.
+You can order minimum 5 pieces PCBs for only $2 costs.

+To order PCBs, make your Gerber file.
+Then drag and drop the Gerber file on the following box.

+Click on “Gerber Viewer” button you can check the PCBs design.
+Make sure everything is good, then choose color, quantity and order your PCBs at very reasonable prices.

+If you are a new user, then you can order 10 pieces PCBs, costing only $2.
+To place your order click on “Save to Cart” button.
+Confirm your shipping address and shipping method.

+Steps to Order SMT PCBs From JLCPCB -

+To order your SMT PCBs, visit JLCPCB.

+1. Drag and drop SMT PCBs file on site.

+2. Choose your PCBs color and quantity.

+3. To free SMT assembly for your PCB click on “SMT Assembly” button and then confirm.

+4. Add your Bom file and CPL file.

+5. Place your order click on “Save to Cart” button.

+6. Confirm your shipping address and shipping method.

+7. Pay your payment

+8. Wait for confirmation mail.
+.
+9. For SMT Service, Click here.

+Shipping and Billing -

+JLCPCB supported all shipping method can be seen below.

+Estimated Delivery Time

+DHL International Express 3-5 business days

+UPS Worldwide Saver 3-6 business days

+S.F Express(Standard) 5-8 business days

+S.F Express(Economy) 8-15 business days

+Singapore EMS 8-15 business days

+PostLink Registered Mail 15-20 business days

+ePacket 15-25 business days

+Registered Air Mail 15-20 business days

+JLCPCB supported Payment method -

+•	PayPal

+•	Credit/Debit Care

+•	Prepaid wire transfer

+Confirm PCBs Order -

+To confirm your order, pay your payment.
+Then accept PayPal, Credit/Debit Card, Prepaid Wire Transfer.
+To manufactured your PCBs, it’ll takes about 2 days.
+DHL will be fastest shipping method to arrive your ordered PCBs at your location.

+All PCBs were well packed and quality was really good.

+Thanks to JLCPCB for best quality PCBs.